DGCLab/PERREO-Pipeline/README.md

 -sample_list
 -reference_genome
 -genome_gtf
--repeat_gtf: must contain a "repeat_class" column in order to study the type of repetitive elements identified in the analysis.
+-repeat_gtf #must contain a "repeat_class" column in order to study the type of repetitive elements identified in the analysis.
 -threads #(default: threads=8)
--adapt_r1: If reads are already trimmed, the user can ignore this argument and trimming will be also performed to obtain high quality reads.
+-adapt_r1 #If reads are already trimmed, the user can ignore this argument and trimming will be also performed to obtain high quality reads.
--adapt_r2: If reads are already trimmed, the user can ignore this argument and trimming will be also performed to obtain high quality reads.
+-adapt_r2 #If reads are already trimmed, the user can ignore this argument and trimming will be also performed to obtain high quality reads.
--trimming_type: "trimming_extra" if  "trimming_simple". #trimming_simple/trimming_extra (default: trimming_type=trimming_simple)
+-trimming_type: #trimming_simple/trimming_extra (default: trimming_type=trimming_simple)
 -project_name
 -remove_duplicates #yes/no
 -batch_effect #yes/no